BigSoftVideo/DOTEbase/layout.md

 For ease of use, _DOTEbase_ should restore the last used layout every time when restarts _DOTEbase_.

+To enlarge or shrink the default font size for the whole user interface, then use the function keys `F9`/`F10`.

 ### Predefined layouts

 There is the option to switch between several predefined layouts.